smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 ## How Does a Bong Work?

+As opposed to dry pipes, a bong works by using water percolation and diffusion to make rips much smoother.

+A vacuum-like air tight design forces smoke to bubble and diffuse as it travels through water, while water affects smoke in an entirely different way (more on this later!).

 <div class="iframeVideo">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/4VG03oq1Mxg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>